Big1533/sdl_android_guides/docs/Handling Language Change/index.md

 # Handling a Language Change

 When a user changes the language on a head unit, an `OnLanguageChange` notification will be sent from Core.
-Then your app will will disconnect.
+Then your app will disconnect.
 In order for your app to automatically reconnect to the head unit, there are a few changes to make in the following files:

 * Local SDL Broadcast Receiver
 * Local SDL Service